-Coastal Poodle Rescue (CPR) is a fostering service that is 100% volunteer driven.
+Coastal Poodle Rescue (CPR) is a fostering service that is 100% volunteer-driven.
 It was established in 2004 and their stats have grown significantly.
-The number of poodles saved are 1,801 to date.
+The number of poodles saved is 1,801 to date.
 Each poodle is adopted in Florida as they require a home visit prior to adoption.
 CPR relies upon donations to continue to care for the poodles they are fostering.
-Coastal Poodle Rescue also host an array of events to support their foster poodles.
+Coastal Poodle Rescue also hosts an array of events to support their foster poodles.
 Did you see them recently at Mardi Gras Paws in the Park in Cocoa Riverfront Park on February 17th?
 Support these lovely poodle pups and the people caring for them!

 Helping Overpopulation of Pets End (HOPE) has been helping mainly homeless cats, but dogs as well since 2012.
 HOPE not only fosters pets they also educate the community, have a Trap-Neuter-Release program, and assist low-income residents to care for their pets.
 Two thumbs up to this recuse for all that they do!
 You can support them further by checking out their thrift store “Pawsitive HOPE” in Melbourne, Florida.
 Check out HOPE’s website for other ways to support them in their rally to bring hope to the pets of Brevard County.

 Hidden Acres Rescue for Thoroughbreds (HART)